HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ##### Page 4 #####
 ###### Interaction: Record player spins and begins playing 'I Can't Help Falling in Love With You By ELvis Presley'
 Walking over to the window to close it, I hear a sudden hum of a motor.
-A sweet song begins to play, making me stand still, frozen in shock.
+A sweet song began to play, making me stand still, frozen in shock.
 Why was this stuff happening?
 I didn't feel threatened but I sure was suprised.

 ##### Page 5 #####
 ###### Interaction: Fireplace turns on
 The music continued whilst the fireplace illuminated.
 It was as if the house was welcoming me home.
-This is too much for me, I've got to get out of here, I thought, as I swiftly left, locking the door behind me hoping I could just forget about this whole thing.
+This is too much for me, I've got to get out of here, I thought, as I swiftly left, hoping I could just forget about this whole thing.